 Meanwhile, it’ll help you gauge your employees’ strengths and weaknesses.
 This will help you distribute work and responsibilities with more accuracy.
 It will also help you realize which remote member can become a team lead or a manager.

 Requirements for Team Building for Remote Teams

-Even though consultants and complex tools can help elevate team building for remote teams, it's not required.
+Even though complex tools can help elevate team building for remote teams, it's not required.

 You mainly need 3 things: